This post may contain affiliate links. Please read our disclosure policy.

 beer bread ingredients on a wooden cutting board in a kitchen.

-If you have any ingredients leftover from this easy beer bread recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small beer bread recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: This recipe uses all-purpose flour.
-To make beer bread with self-rising flour instead, omit the baking powder and salt.
+• Flour: Use all-purpose flour.
+If using self-rising flour, omit the baking powder and salt.

 • Sugar: Use granulated sugar or honey.

-• Baking powder: Baking powder works with the beer to help the bread rise and get fluffy.
+• Baking powder: Works with the beer to help the bread rise.

-• Cooked sausage: I recommend using simple breakfast sausage like Jimmy Dean, Johnsonville, or Owens.
-Use any extra sausage to make a Biscuit and Gravy.
+• Cooked sausage: IUse a mild breakfast sausage like Jimmy Dean, Johnsonville, or Owens.
+Extra sausage can be used in a single biscuit and gravy.

 Save This Recipe!